Ivanna Sakhno: Career

 Sakhno's first television appearance was in the 2005 series Lesya + Roma (a Ukrainian adaptation of the successful Canadian sitcom Un gars, une fille) and her debut feature film role was as "Milka" in the 2013 biopic film, Ivan the Powerful.

 Her first major Hollywood role was in Thomas Dunn's 2016 thriller film The Body Tree.
 She followed this with roles in two big budget 2018 releases, Pacific Rim Uprising and The Spy Who Dumped Me.

 In 2019, Sakhno was a member of the jury of the International Competition Program of the 10th Odesa International Film Festival.
 In August 2020, she was a member of the jury of the 49th Molodist Film Festival.

 In 2020, she made her first appearance in an American television series when she performed opposite Zoë Kravitz in the Hulu series High Fidelity.
 In the same year she starred in the thriller film Let it Snow, directed by Ukrainian filmmaker Stanislav Kapralov.
-She also appeared in the 2022 French limited series The Reunion (La jeune fille et la nuit).
+She also appeared in the 2022 French limited series La jeune fille et la nuit (The Reunion).

 In November 2021, she was cast in the Disney+ series Ahsoka, which is part of the Star Wars franchise.